AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/crm.md

 ### Gather values for required headers

-In order to make calls to Platform APIs, you must first complete the [authentication tutorial](../../../../tutorials/authentication.md).
+In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](../../../../tutorials/authentication.md).
 Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

-*   Authorization: Bearer `{ACCESS_TOKEN}`
-*   x-api-key: `{API_KEY}`
-*   x-gw-ims-org-id: `{IMS_ORG}`
+-   `Authorization: Bearer {ACCESS_TOKEN}`
+-   `x-api-key: {API_KEY}`
+-   `x-gw-ims-org-id: {IMS_ORG}`

 All resources in [!DNL Experience Platform], including those belonging to [!DNL Flow Service], are isolated to specific virtual sandboxes.
 All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

-*   x-sandbox-name: `{SANDBOX_NAME}`
+-   `x-sandbox-name: {SANDBOX_NAME}`

 All requests that contain a payload (POST, PUT, PATCH) require an additional media type header:

-*   Content-Type: `application/json`

-## Create an ad-hoc XDM class and schema

-In order to bring external data into [!DNL Platform] through source connectors, an ad-hoc XDM class and schema must be created for the raw source data.

-To create an ad-hoc class and schema, follow the steps outlined in the [ad-hoc schema tutorial](../../../../xdm/tutorials/ad-hoc.md).
-When creating an ad-hoc class, all fields found in the source data must be described within the request body.

-Continue following the steps outlined in the developer guide until you have created an ad-hoc schema.
-The unique identifier (`$id`) of the ad-hoc schema is required to proceed to the next step of this tutorial.
+-   `Content-Type: application/json`

 ## Create a source connection {#source}

-With an ad-hoc XDM schema created, a source connection can now be created using a POST request to the [!DNL Flow Service] API.
-A source connection consists of a connection ID, a source data file, and a reference to the schema that describes the source data.
+You can create a source connection by making a POST request to the [!DNL Flow Service] API.
+A source connection consists of a connection ID, a path to the source data file, and a connection spec ID.

 To create a source connection, you must also define an enum value for the data format attribute.